vflame6/vflame6.github.io/_posts/2023-03-28-windows-how-to-install-applications-without-ms-store.md

 ---
 layout: post
 title: How to install Microsoft Store applications without Microsoft Store
+description: "Installing Microsoft Store apps without the Store, by turning on Developer Mode and sideloading the package."
 categories: [Programming, Tips]
 date: 2023-03-28 10:53 +0300
 ---